Robert Riskin: Relationship with Frank Capra

 From 1931 to 1938, Riskin and Capra collaborated on eight films as screenwriter and director.
 Riskin contributed to at least six other screenplays directed by Capra.
 These films were nominated for 29 Academy Awards, including eight nominations for Riskin and Capra, and won ten, including three for Capra and one for Riskin.

 During this period, Riskin and Capra had what appeared to be a harmonious working relationship.
 Their personal relationship, however, was strained.
 Riskin was politically liberal, while Capra was a committed, conservative Republican.
-The protagonists of the Capra-Riskin films were described as “Capra’s Heroes”, when in fact they were more a product of Riskin's ideology and social conscience.
+The protagonists of the Capra-Riskin films were described as "Capra’s Heroes", when in fact they were more a product of Riskin's ideology and social conscience.

 In 1939, looking for creative autonomy unavailable in the studio system, Riskin and Capra formed an independent production company, Frank Capra Productions.
 The partnership was divided 65% for Capra, 35% for Riskin.
 In 1941, Capra directed Riskin's Meet John Doe.

 However, Riskin felt that Capra was taking all the credit for their films, including Riskin's share.
 Riskin came to resent Capra for this.
 This led to several confrontations with Capra during the production of Meet John Doe.
 According to an account by Hollywood screenwriter David Rintels (which was denied by Capra), Riskin brandished 120 blank pages in Capra's face and challenged: "Put the famous Capra touch on that!"

 After completion of just one film, Meet John Doe, the association was dissolved.
 Riskin never willingly collaborated with Capra again.

 During the time of his declining health, home confinement, and final residence at the Motion Picture & Television Country Home and Hospital, Riskin was regularly visited by old friends such as Edward G. Robinson, Jack Benny, and Irving Berlin.
 Long time friend and screenwriting colleague Jo Swerling and his wife remained devoted visitors.
 Conspicuously absent was Frank Capra, who never visited Riskin during the five years of his illness.
 Swerling was pained by Capra's behavior, but Riskin refused to disparage Capra.
-He remained loyal to the man, calling him “his best friend”.
-The Los Angeles Examiner covered Riskin's funeral in September 1955, describing the “notables” in attendance.
-The report also identified the “one man who wasn’t there”: Frank Capra.
+He remained loyal to the man, calling him "his best friend".
+The Los Angeles Examiner covered Riskin's funeral in September 1955, describing the "notables" in attendance.
+The report also identified the "one man who wasn’t there": Frank Capra.

 In 1961, Capra directed A Pocketful of Miracles, a remake of Capra and Riskin's 1933 collaboration Lady for a Day, with a screenplay by Hal Kanter and Harry Tugend from the Riskin-Runyon material.
-It was Capra's last film.
+Aside from an industrial film directed for Martin-Marietta in 1964, it was Capra's final effort as a director.